KAJI - User Guide

 Example:

-to remove the first module in the list which in this case isCS2113T
+- Step 1: Enter the command remove 1to remove the first module in the list which in this case isCS2113T:

 - Step 2: The module as well as the chapters and flashcards in it are removed, and the output message below will be shown: